 Sending a personal email every quarter is a polite, yet non-intrusive way to start.
 This keeps your agency top-of-mind and lets them know you’re still interested in them as a client.

 Writing a monthly newsletter to everyone on your list, past, current and future clients, is another good way to remind them of your existence.
 You can highlight successes, show off case studies or announce new services.

 Get More Ideas to Grow Your Digital Marketing Agency in 2018

-Save your seat for this incredible workshop and get your new year off to a great start!
+Save your seat for this incredible masterclass and get your new year off to a great start!